alexcatanet/Pests-Control/README.md

 # Pests Control

-Designing and implementing a single screen app that displays information about a fictional pests service.
+Designing and implementing a single screen app that displays information about a fictional pests service company.

 ## Requirements